jmanhart/manhart-site/src/pages/blog/dark-mode.md

 layout: "../../layouts/BlogPost.astro"
 title: "Lets go dark!"
 description: "My journey building a dark mode toggle for this site"
-heroImage: "/post-images/dark-mode/dark-mode.png"
+# heroImage: "/post-images/dark-mode/dark-mode.png"
 pubDate: "Jan 15, 2022"
 location: "Seattle"
 ---
 A few months back I finally jumped on to team dark-mode.
 Before that every application I opend was like a great beacon that could be seen from across the country.
 Embracing dark mode has changed my life and my tan is starting to fade.
 But sometimes I do like the blast of light-mode to flood my face like the beacon's of gondor.
 So I decided to build a little toggle to do so.

-In early December I also decided to re-build my personal site (this site you are currently on and reading).
-I am using astro because it is kinda a blank slate for me.
-I'll be honest my JavaScript skills have always been umm rough.
-Astro was the perfect blank slate for me and its very flexiable.
-With the goal of using vanilla JavaScript I started my journey of building this theme toggle.
+In early December I also decided to re-build my personal site _(this site you are currently on and reading)_.
+I felt my JS skills had gotten soft over the year and a personal goal of mine was to use the least amount of fluff possible.
+I wanted to get back to the basics of writing vanilla JavaScript.

+So this is the process I went thru for building

 I knew